normj/ServerlessTODOListTutorial/DotnetTryMaterial/FinalWrapup.md

   * Publishing from Visual Studio to Elastic Container Service with Fargate.
   * Configuring an Application Load Balancer for containers running application.

-Useful Links .NET developers interesting in AWS.
+Useful Links for .NET developers interested in AWS.

 | Names | Links |
 |-|-|